 AIRSTRATO

-The program was sold in 2017 to a Chicago-based telecommunication company.
+The program was acquired in 2017 by a US telecommunication company.

 The first prototype of AirStrato had a landing gear.
 After the initial flight tests the design team opted for a catapult that allowed the reduction of aircraft weight and added the capability to launch the AirStrato from remote areas, with no available runway.
 This is the reason for which we have created the Accelerator, a pneumatic launcher designed to allow the aircraft to take-off in less than one second from virtually any place on the planet.